Ruth Fernández: Personal life

-Fernández was twice married, with both marriages ended in divorce.
+Fernández was twice married, with both marriages ending in divorce.
 Fernández had no children; because of her public acknowledgement of her nephews and nieces, and because of her philanthropic work with children, many Puerto Ricans nicknamed her "Titi Ruth" (Auntie Ruth), a term popularized by comedian José Miguel Agrelot.
 Flutist Néstor Torres is one of her nephews.

 Optimism

 Fernandez always stressed the positive in her life and in her interaction with people.
 Her most often repeated quote is "¡Arriba, corazones!" ("Hearts, go up!").
 Fernández's signature song is the Lito Peña composition "Gracias, Mundo" ("Thank you, World"), which, in a way similar to Louis Armstrong's "What a Wonderful World", depicts the planet in a very optimistic way.
 In many occasions, particularly at charity telethons, Fernández would be asked to sing the song as a closer, which she would do willingly.
 With some reluctance, but agreeing to it as to show she was a good sport, she accepted neighbor Sunshine Logroño's request to sing the song as the theme for his satirical movie, "Chona, La Puerca Asesina" (Chona, The Killer Pig), as a way to emphasize the deeds of Cambucha, the film's hero (played by Puerto Rican actress and singer Nena Rivera) of saving Puerto Rico from the giant piglet after which the film is named.